modelica/fmi-cross-check/results/2.0/cs/win64/SimulationX/4.0.4/dSPACE_TargetLink/Release_2018-B/Fmufuelratecontroller/ReadMe.md

 ## Notes

 * Provided reference result does not match Compliance Checker output, therefore, The fmuCheck output was used as reference
+* The import is successful if the fmuCheck output is used as reference, using the provided reference yields a failed result